HehBot/layer2simulator/problem_statement.md

 5. After the simulator brings down (or up) a certain node, it again runs `do_periodic` function for short period (the aforementioned `delay`).
 Only after this do the actual transmissions start.
 This time period is again provided for your protocol to converge (as your protocol may need to find alternate path).

 ## Running Instructions
-To build the code, we will use GNU Make (please use WSL if you are on Windows, or compile manually if you prefer; the code is written in a platform agnostic way and should run on Windows as well but we give no guarantees).
+To build the code, we will use GNU Make (please use WSL if you are on Windows, or compile manually if you prefer; the code is written in a platform agnostic way and should run on Windows as well but we give no guarantees; on MAC you should make the changes specified in the first three lines of the `Makefile`).
 ```
 make -j
 ```
 This creates an executable `bin/main`.
-To run the simulation using `net_spec` (containing description of the network) and `msgs` (containing list of segments to be sent and UP/DOWN instructions)
+To run the simulation using `file.netspec` (containing description of the network) and `file.msgs` (containing list of segments to be sent and UP/DOWN instructions)
 ```
-./bin/main net_spec msgs
+./bin/main file.netspec file.msgs
 ```
 To enable nodewise logging (i.e. the `log` function of the `Node` class, refer to `src/node_impl/naive.cc` for usage)
 ```
-./bin/main net_spec msgs --log
+./bin/main file.netspec file.msgs --log
 ```
 To run the simulation with the aforementioned `delay` as 10ms (default 50ms)
 ```
-./bin/main net_spec msgs --delay 10
+./bin/main file.netspec file.msgs --delay 10
 ```
 ## Submission Instructions
 Submit the files `src/node_impl/dvr.cc` and `src/node_impl/dvr.h` along with a `README.md` markdown explaining your protocol in the following directory structure: